 Yuzu ripens from November through January.
-Most areas that produce yuzu are situated in well-drained mountainous regions slightly inland than the temperate coastal regions because the temperature difference between day and night is enough large to put the scent of the citrus in the areas.
+Most areas that produce yuzu are situated in well-drained mountainous regions slightly inland than the temperate coastal regions because the temperature difference between day and night is large enough to put the scent of the citrus in the areas.
 The fruit is mainly cultivated in Shikoku Island.
 Kochi Prefecture, located to the south of Okayama Prefecture, accounts for over 50 percent of the production.
 In Okayama Prefecture, Kumenan Town, located northeast of Okayama City, produces the most yuzu now.